 The projecting pedimented aedicule at the centre of the facade has a wonderful geometric plasticity and is graced with a rich swag relief.
 The urns that cap its lateral piers also add to the terminal elements however the overall effect of the central element is diminished by its appearing rather detached from the solid base, which gives it a sense of aloofness and stolid formality.

 This effect stems from the treatment of the intermediate storeys (3rd through 5th) which, despite added detailing, seem somewhat wan compared to the lively and unimpeachable lower stories.
 Some have remarked positively about the presence, here, of a strong implicit order but perhaps more explicit (even if subtle) columnation would have provided a greater sense of punctuation.
 Altogether, while undeniably successful, the Midland Bank headquarters lack the rhythmic effect of Lutyens’ Britannic House or the daring verticality of his Midland Bank offices at 100 King Street, Manchester.

-Lutyens, by then a very prominent architect, was reportedly a friend of Midland Bank chairman Mackenna and had already done work for the bank.
-Had designed Midland Bank in Piccadilly.
-The design is from 1924 but, due to economic conditions construction took place from 1935 (some sources suggest 1930) to 1939.
-The interiors were and, after conversion, remain particularly fine.
+Lutyens, a very prominent architect by the 1920s, was reportedly a friend of Midland Bank chairman Mackenna and had already done work for the bank (like the Midland Bank building on Piccadilly).
+The design is from 1924 but, due to economic conditions, construction took place from 1935 (some sources suggest 1930) to 1939.
+The interiors were and after conversion remain particularly fine.